 Good Online Social Media Behaviour and the Golden Rules of Life

-Throughout the delivery of effective social media, to both military and civilian clients, i3 Gen have sought to provide clear and unambiguous Dos and Don’ts.
+Throughout our training on the effective us of social media, to both military and civilian clients; i3 Gen have sought to provide clear and unambiguous Dos and Don’ts.
 These ‘rules’ sit fully within the Values and Standards (V&S) of the British Army – one of our primary clients.
 They also support the content and spirit of the #DigitalArmy policy.

 Furthermore, these golden rules apply to any organisation and any individual who wants to be effective and respected on Social Media!

-The 3 ‘Rules’ of effective social media, are (by no coincidence) pretty good Rules for Life.
+The 3 ‘Rules’ of effective social media, are also (by no coincidence) pretty good Rules for Life.

 1. Values and Standards are paramount, both online and in real life (IRL).
 When I was presented my Green Beret in 1996, my SBS instructor shock my hand and said, “Nobody can ever take this from you – but earn it every day!”
 Today, the Values and Standards of the Army, as well as those of the Royal Navy, Royal marines and Royal Air Force, stand as the foundation of good discipline, professionalism and courage.